VD44/Quick-NLP/README.md

 $ python train_transformer_lm.py
 ```
 ### Transformer Entailment
 Machine Textual Entailment is the task of labeling a pair of statements as being an entailment, a contradiction, or neutral.
-In this example we finetune a model initialized with the weights described in the Transformer Language Model section above.
+In this example we fine-tune a model initialized with the weights described in the Transformer Language Model section above.
 This model achieves state of the art results at the time of writing.
 Trained on the [SNLI 1.0](https://nlp.stanford.edu/projects/snli/) corpus.

 Model defined under [Quick-NLP/models/transformer_clf.py](https://github.com/VD44/Quick-NLP/blob/master/models/transformer_clf.py).